The Dragon of the Ishtar Gate

 The Dragon of the Ishtar Gate is a historical novel by American writer L. Sprague de Camp, first published in hardcover by Doubleday in 1961, and in paperback by Lancer Books in 1968.
 The first trade paperback edition was issued by The Donning Company in 1982.
 The book was reissued with a new introduction by Harry Turtledove as a trade paperback and ebook by Phoenix Pick in September 2013.
+It has also been translated into German.
 It is the third of de Camp's historical novels in order of writing, and earliest chronologically.
 It is set in 466-465 BCE, the last years of the reign of King Xerxes I of Persia.

 Plot summary

 The novel concerns the quest of Bessas of Zarispa, a young officer of the "Immortals" regiment, for the ingredients of a potion that the King has been told will give him immortality; the blood of a dragon and the ear of a king.
 Unbeknownst to Bessas, the third ingredient is the heart of a hero, and therefore Bessas' own.

 Relying on information given him by the priests of Marduk in Babylon that a reptile depicted in reliefs on their temple, the sirrush, is a real dragon and lives at the headwaters of the Nile, Bessas sets out for the source of the Nile, accompanied by his former tutor, Myron of Miletos, who is bored of teaching and wants to make a name for himself in the field of philosophy.